A Man Called Ove (novel): Theatre

-In January 2015, a stage version of the book, starring Johan Rheborg in the leading role as Ove, premiered in Stockholm.
+In January 2015, a stage version of the book, starring Johan Rheborg in the leading role as Ove, premiered in Stockholm, Sweden.

+In June 2016 Rheborg was one of three people responsible for the dramatisation A Man Called Ove for Oslo Nye Teater (Oslo New Theatre), in a stage production performed in collaboration with the Norwegian Touring Theatre and Thorsson Productions and directed by Bjarni Haukur Thorsson.
+Sven Nordin played Ove, for which he was nominated for the 2017 Hedda Award for best leading actor.

 Audiobook

 In July 2014, Dreamscape Media released an audiobook version of this book, read in English by the American actor George Newbern.
+In November 2019, Simon & Schuster released an audiobook version read in English by American actor J.K.
+Simmons.